jimkc/Leetcode-Notes/Medium/Two-Pointers/3Sum.md

 </pre>

 ## Thinking
-This question is similar to 3Sum-Closet, but implemented in  a different way.<br>
+1.This question is similar to 3Sum-Closet, but implemented in  a different way.<br>
-We use i to iterate through array, and j to iterate from i+1 to last, also we record nums[i] in a set to know what kind of numbers we have walked through before, if -(nums[i]+nums[j]) is in seen, then we put it in the answer.
+2. We use i to iterate through array, and j to iterate from i+1 to last, also we record nums[i] in a set to know what kind of numbers we have walked through before, if -(nums[i]+nums[j]) is in seen, then we put it in the answer.<br>
+3. Second method more concise and safe space and time with similar concept.

 ## Coding
 Time: O(n^2);<br>